Fair Resource Allocation in Federated Learning: Fair Federated Learning

 In this work, we take `performance', $a_k$, to be the \textit{testing accuracy} of applying the trained model $w$ on the test data for device $k$.
-We note that a tension exists between the \textit{variance} of the final testing accuracy distribution and the \textit{average} testing accuracy across devices.
-In general, our goal is to reduce the variance while maintaining the same (or similar) average accuracy.
+There are many ways to mathematically evaluate the \emph{uniformity} of the performance.
+In this work, we mainly use the \emph{variance} of the performance distribution as a measure of uniformity.
+However, we also explore other uniformity metrics, both empirically and theoretically, in Appendix~\ref{app:theory:variance}.
+We note that a tension exists between the \textit{fairness/uniformity} of the final testing accuracy and the \textit{average} testing accuracy across devices.
+In general, our goal is to impose more \emph{fairness/uniformity} while maintaining the same (or similar) average accuracy. \begin{remark}[Connections to other fairness definitions] Definition \ref{def: fairness} targets device-level fairness, which has finer granularity than the classical attribute-level fairness such as accuracy parity~\citep{zafar2017fairness}.
+We note that in certain cases where devices can be naturally clustered into groups with specific attributes, our definition can be seen as a relaxed version of accuracy parity, in that we optimize for similar but not necessarily identical performance across devices. \end{remark}